mhasoba/TheMulQuaBio/BiolStructs_C/Part_03-Operators_expressions_typecasting.md

 ```
 What do you think the purpose of this code might be?

-You can consult ASCII conversion tables to figure out the integral values of each.
+You can consult ASCII conversion tables to figure out the integral values of each character in that set.

 ## Type conversions

 As we saw above, the C compiler doesn't do any rounding for you a floating point number is converted to an integer.
 The variable gets *truncated*: the fractional extension simply gets 'chopped off' without any changes to the integer portion of the numer.
 Although we are generally encouraged here to simply avoid 'dangerous' type mixing in the first place, a few things are worth noting.

-The C compiler *will* make decisions about type conversions whenever operations on two different data types are performed
+This is because the C compiler *will* make decisions about type conversions whenever operations on two different data types are performed.

 ### Arithmetic involving floating-point and integral values